Jihadi Thinker Emphasizes the Media's Importance

 If you want to know the al-Qaida strategy against the West, you may not have to look farther than your computer.
 That's where a teacher at West Point located a book with the chilling title, The Management of Savagery.
 The author writes under the pseudonym Abu Bakr Naji.

-Mr. WILLIAM MCCANTS (Fellow, Combating Terrorism Center, West Point): He seems to be highly placed in the al-Qaida organization.
+WILLIAM MCCANTS: He seems to be highly placed in the al-Qaida organization.
 He has a good bird's-eye view of the movement, and he's a terrific student of where past jihadi movements have gone wrong in the Middle East.

 INSKEEP: That's William McCants, a fellow at West Point's Combating Terrorism Center.
 He translated The Management of Savagery from its original Arabic, and he has the first of our conversations on the strategy of terror.
 The book says al-Qaida is targeting countries from Nigeria to Yemen to Pakistan.
 Those countries are chosen because they have weak governments, receptive people, and lots of weapons.